YourRoots Logo

 Children(s): Hannah UPSON, Mary Weeks, Moses Rowley, Child Rowley, Shubael Rowley, Sarah Rowley, Naomi Rowley, Hannah Rowley

-Born in 1626 in Fairsted, Essex, England, Elizabeth Fuller was the child of Matthew Fuller and Frances Fuller.
-In time, Elizabeth Fuller married Thomas Upson and Moses Rowley, and they raised a family that included Hannah UPSON, Mary Weeks, Moses Rowley, Child Rowley, Shubael Rowley, Sarah Rowley, Naomi Rowley and Hannah Rowley.
-Elizabeth Fuller died in Farmington, Hartford, Connecticut, United States in 1714.
+The story of Elizabeth Fuller began in 1626 in Fairsted, Essex, England.
+Elizabeth Fuller married Thomas Upson, Moses Rowley, and had children including Hannah UPSON, Mary Weeks, Moses Rowley, Child Rowley, Shubael Rowley, Sarah Rowley, Naomi Rowley, Hannah Rowley.
+Elizabeth Fuller passed away in 1714 in Farmington, Hartford, Connecticut, United States.

 Find more search results for Elizabeth Fuller